apacheignite/documentation/sql/sql-queries.md

   "title": "Overview"
 }
 [/block]
-Ignite supports free-form SQL queries virtually without any limitations.
-SQL syntax is ANSI-99 compliant.
-You can use any SQL function, any aggregation, any grouping and Ignite will figure out where to fetch the results from.
+Ignite supports free-form SQL queries truly without any limitations.
+The SQL syntax is ANSI-99 compliant which literally means that you can use any kind of SQL functions, aggregations, groupings or joins, defined by the specification, as a part of an SQL query.

-See example **SqlQuery** below.
+Furthermore​,
 [block:api-header]
 {
   "type": "basic",